Backroads of Cambodia

 Please note that we run this holiday in conjunction with our friends at Hauser, the German adventure specialists.
 This enables us to gather together sufficient numbers of like-minded adventurers to get the trip up and running quickly.
 The cosmopolitan nature of the groups will be an important part of the experience!
 The holiday will be led by an English-speaking guide.

 Is this holiday for you?

 SEMI-SLICK ADVENTURE.
 Leisurely cycling on backroads and dirt trails between the temples and villages that we visit, this is our easiest biking holiday.
 We ride for an average of just 25 kilometres each day, with the emphasis on sightseeing.
-The longest days are in the Kirirom National Park and in the foothills of the Cardamom Mountains, where we will encounter some slightly more rolling terrain and easy forest tracks.
+The most challenging days are in the Kirirom National Park and in the foothills of the Cardamom Mountains, where we will encounter some slightly more rolling terrain and easy forest tracks.
+The day in the Kirirom National Park involves a lot of ascent on a tarmac road.
+Clients finding this day to be difficult can take advantage of the support vehicle.
 Anyone who rides a bike occasionally will manage this holiday.
 Vehicle support is available for most of the route.
 Bikes are provided locally within the cost of the holiday.